 CHALLENGE: However the process will work best for you, sit down for a few minutes to really think about your Christmas and make a plan for this year to be the best one so far.

-If you’ve find this planning template to be helpful in making your Christmas efforts more effective and enjoyable, you might also benefit from the tools and framework of Mind Organization for Moms and Mind Organization in Two Weeks (if you haven’t yet experienced it!).
+Mind Organization for Moms: If you’ve found this planning template to be helpful in making your Christmas efforts more effective and enjoyable, you might also benefit from the tools and framework of this life-changing program.